Do you have a GM vehicle between 1980 to 1995? If so, there is a big chance your car has an OBD1 connector (ALDL).

 - Always connect a car battery charger to your car when doing any electrical work that requires the ignition to be on.
 Low voltage can cause a lot of trouble with the troubleshooting and many error codes that we do not want.

 - Put a jumper wire between PIN A and PIN B.

-- The Check engine light will begin to flash.
+- The check engine light will begin to flash.
 Count the flashes.
-There will be a longer pause between the codes if you have several trouble codes and a shorter pause between the digits of the trouble codes.
-For example code 16 = 1 flash * Pause * 6 flashes.
+There will be a longer pause between the codes if you have several trouble codes and a shorter pause between the trouble codes’ digits.
+For example, code 16 = 1 flash * Pause * 6 flashes.

 - When all trouble codes are outputted, it will flash the code 12 – 1 flash * Pause * 2 flashes.

-- Write down all the trouble codes numbers you got and check the trouble code table further down in the article.
+- Write down all the trouble code numbers you got and check the trouble code table further down in the article.

 - Remove the jumper wire and car battery charger.

 OBD1 Code Reader